grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Projects.md

 excerpt: 'Keep your tests and team members organized with projects, a filing system built into the k6 web app'
 ---

-## Background

-Projects are a way to stay organized within your account in k6.
-Projects are assigned on a per organization level.
-Organization owners and admins can invite users to be members of a project.
-Project members can be assigned to have either [Read/Write](/cloud/project-and-team-management/project-members/#read-write) or [Read-Only](/cloud/project-and-team-management/project-members/#read-only) access to a project.

 ## Using Projects

-Projects can be considered a filing system which you use to organize your tests.
+Projects can be considered a filing system which you use to organize your tests on a per organization level.
 They are flexible enough to allow you to use them in a way that makes sense to you, but simple enough to not lose information in a deep nested structure.

 Here are some ways we have seen users utilize Projects to stay organized: